Company and Securities Law Journal (C&SLJ)

 Professor Baxt is also Consulting Editor for the Journal of Banking and Finance Law and Practice and author and co-author of a number of publications, including The Baxt Report and Corporations Legislation Annual.

 Dr Paul Ali is an Associate Professor at the University of Melbourne Law School and a member of the Law School’s Centre for Corporate Law and Securities Regulation.
 Dr Ali has published widely on banking and finance law, corporate governance and institutional investment law, securitisation law, and structured finance law.
 Dr Ali’s most recent publications include books on credit derivatives and synthetic securitisation.

 Dr Ali was a member of the Personal Property Securities Review Consultative Group which advised the Federal Attorney-General on the Personal Property Securities Bill.
 He has also participated in joint India-IMF and Malaysia-IMF training programs, in an IMF project on derivatives in emerging markets and in a KfW project on financial sector development in emerging markets.

-The Hon R I Barrett, formerly a Judge of Appeal, Supreme Court of New South Wales
+The Hon RI Barrett, former Judge of Appeal, Supreme Court of New South Wales

 Priscilla Bryans, Partner, Herbert Smith Freehills, Melbourne

-Professor John Farrar, Emeritus Professor of Law, Bond University; Honorary Professor of Law, University of Auckland and the University of Waikato; Adjunct Professor of Law, La Trobe University, Melbourne
+Professor John Farrar, Emeritus Professor of Law, Bond University; Professor of Corporate Governance, University of Auckland Business School

 Russell Miller AM, Adjunct Professor, Australian National University; Minter Ellison, Canberra & Sydney